SatoshiumAI/.github/docs/readme.md

-# 🗂️ GitHub Docs — Satoshium Standard
+# 📘 .github/docs — Satoshium Documentation Standards

-This `/docs` folder within `.github/` serves as a template and shared reference hub for documentation practices across all Satoshium repositories.
+This folder defines shared documentation templates, standards, and reference materials used across the Satoshium ecosystem.

-## 📘 Purpose

-- Ensure consistent folder structure and guidance across repos
-- Provide a fallback or seed set of documentation for new projects
-- Standardize the layout of `install.md`, `style-guide.md`, `governance.md`, etc.

-## 📄 Contents

-This directory may include:
+These files guide contributors and maintainers in writing clear, consistent, and high-quality documentation across all repositories.

+## 📂 Included Files

-- `install.md` — Universal instructions for initializing a Satoshium repo
+- `install.md` — How to install, render, or begin working with any repo
-- `style-guide.md` — Shared markdown and formatting conventions
+- `style-guide.md` — Visual or formatting rules for contributions
+- `references.md` — Design inspirations or prior work citations (optional)
+- `protocol.md` — Architecture or layered overview (optional)
-- `governance.md` — Optional rules for reviewing or submitting changes
+- `governance.md` — Contribution or review standards (optional)
-- `references.md` — Shared citations or principles that shape repo decisions
+- `manifesto.md` — Satoshium’s foundational principles and long-term vision
-- `readme.md` — This file
+- `readme.md` — Introductory guide to this folder

-> When starting a new repo, copy these templates into the repo’s `/docs` folder.
+> These files serve as a documentation backbone across all Satoshium modules.